lsenjov/politico/DemocraticElectionsAct2016.md

     1. Rectified issues which cause the party to be insolvent
     2. Documented and provided to all party members a mitigation plan for preventing future insolvency
     3. Replaced any party leadership which has failed to execute their duties in leading up to the insolvency

+### 3. Execution of an Election
+#### 1. Calling an Election
+1. An Election must be called at the end of every Term
+2. A a 2/3 majority no-confidence vote comprising of the Governing and Oposing bodies may be called at any time.
+3. An Election must be called after a no-confidence vote
+4. An Election must be called if a Party becomes involvent
+5. An Election must be called if any minister in the Governing Body becomes unresponsive for 2 cycles
+6. An Election must be called if 95% of the Nation's individuals riot

+#### 2. Conduct of An Election
+1. An election must not exceed the duration of one cycle.
+2. An election must begin on the second day of a cycle and end of the first day of the cycle immediately following
+3. A party which completes registration party during an election is not eligible to participate in the election
+4. A party must be registered at least 2 cycles before the begining of an election
+5. A vote count must be conducted at the end of an election
+6. Laws may not be passed on the last day of an election
+7. An election must be announced at least 2 cycles before it begins
+8. Individuals may change parties during an election but doing so makes the individual ineligible to vote

+#### 3. Determining an Election Result
+1. Election votes may be cast on any medium
+2. Individuals may only vote once
+3. Individuals may specify an order of preference
+4. Only a majority vote is counted
+5. The Opposing and Governing bodies may each choose a representative to count votes
+6. Votes must be cast before the end of an election
+7. Individuals not in a party may vote on and choose and individual representative to count votes
+8. All representatives must agree on a final vote count
+9. Representatives must present the final count to the entire nation
+10. The final vote count must be held to by the entire nation
+11. The nation must disband if the representatives cannot agree on a vote count